Tim Matheson: Career

-In 1976, Matheson appeared with Kurt Russell in the 15-episode NBC series The Quest, the story of two young men in the American West seeking the whereabouts of their sister, a captive of the Cheyenne.
+In 1976, Matheson appeared with Kurt Russell in the 15-episode NBC series The Quest.
 In 1978, he was part of the ensemble cast of National Lampoon's Animal House.
 The following year, he appeared with John Belushi again in Steven Spielberg's 1941.
 In 1980 he auditioned for the role of Indiana Jones in Raiders of the Lost Ark, for which Harrison Ford won the part.

 Matheson appeared in the film To Be or Not to Be (1983) starring Mel Brooks and Anne Bancroft.
 He and Catherine Hicks played Rick and Amanda Tucker, who operate a detective agency in Laurel Canyon in CBS' Tucker's Witch, which aired during the 1982–1983 season.
 Then Matheson starred in the comedy films Up the Creek (1984) and Fletch (1985).
-In 1989, he starred in the short-lived sitcom Nikki and Alexander produced by Reinhold Weege.
+In 1989, he starred in the short-lived sitcom "Just in Time" produced by Warner Bros.

-Along with business partner Dan Grodnik, he bought National Lampoon in 1989, selling it in 1991.
+Along with business partner Daniel Grodnik, he bought National Lampoon in 1989, selling it in 1991.

 He had a recurring role as Vice President John Hoynes on The West Wing.
 His work on The West Wing earned him two Primetime Emmy award nominations.

 He has directed episodes of Third Watch, Ed, The Twilight Zone, Cold Case, Without a Trace, The West Wing, Psych, The Good Guys, Shark, White Collar, Criminal Minds, Suits and Burn Notice (on which he also performed in a recurring role).

 In 1996, Matheson took on the role of a con man who claims to be Carol Brady's thought-to-be-dead husband in A Very Brady Sequel.
 He appeared in the film Van Wilder (2002), playing the father of the title character, who was inspired by his own character in Animal House; Matheson's character even makes a veiled reference to the fun times he had had at Dartmouth, where the fraternity upon which Animal House is rumored to have "had a strong tradition of existence".
 He appeared in the auto-racing film Redline.
 He also appeared in a Volkswagen commercial in 2008.